 Tips to Cold Brew Matcha Green Tea

-Traditionally matcha green tea is drunk hot, but you can also cold brew it, which is what we're going to do here.
+Traditionally matcha is drunk hot, but you can also cold brew it, which is what we're going to do here.

 - A good grade of matcha is bright green, indicating freshness.
 It should not be a khaki color green.